TheRaytracers/freecad-povray-render/doc/quickstart.md

 #declare White_pieces_material = material { M_Glass3 }

 ```
-It is also important to take care of the material hierarchy because POV-Ray will generate an error message
+It is also important to take care of the [material hierarchy](materialHierarchy.md) because otherwise POV-Ray will abort the rendering with an error message

 ### Add objects
 If you want to add POV-Ray objects (e.g. another lamp, a special background or any other object) you can do this also with the .inc file.
 Just add the POV-Ray object to the .inc file and restart the macro.
 Now POV-Ray also renders your own object which is defined in the inc file.